AP Interview: Palermo Open to mark the return of tennis

-With second-ranked Simona Halep joined by 2017 French Open champion Jelena Ostapenko and last year’s Roland Garros finalist Markéta Vondroušová, this year’s Palermo Ladies Open tennis tournament will be like no other.
+With second-ranked Simona Halep joined by 2017 French Open champion Jelena Ostapenko and last year’s Roland Garros finalist Marketa Vondrousova, the upcoming Palermo Ladies Open will be like no other.

-“The entry list is incredible.
-It’s practically like a Premier,” tournament director Oliviero Palma said in a phone interview with The Associated Press this week, referring to the WTA Tour’s top-level events.
+”The entry list is incredible.
+It’s practically like a Premier,” tournament director Oliviero Palma said in a phone interview with The Associated Press this week, referring to the WTA tour’s top-level tennis events.

-Also entered are No. 14 Johanna Konta, No. 14 Petra Martić and No. 20 Maria Sakkari.
+Also entered are No. 14 Johanna Konta, No. 15 Petra Martic and No. 20 Maria Sakkari.

 The reason for such a high-profile field in a small clay-court tournament usually skipped over by top players is simple: The Aug.
 3-9 event marks the return of tour-level tennis following a five-month break for the coronavirus pandemic.